 - Win Compensation – If your road accident claim is successful, you will receive compensation.

 - High Success Rate – Your claim will be handled by solicitors highly experienced in road accident claims, so you can rest assured that your compensation claim is in good hands.

 Unfortunately road traffic accidents (also known as RTAs) are a common occurrence, with most people being involved in at least one road accident in their life-time.
 It is estimated that there are over 300,000 injuries caused by car accidents every year, with the majority of these road traffic accidents being caused by human error.
 Many of these injuries will result in car accident claims being made.

 Whether you are the driver, a passenger, on a motorcycle, a cyclist or a pedestrian that has been involved in a road traffic accident, if the accident was not your fault, you may be able to make a claim for any personal injuries that you have suffered as a result of the accident.
-Our solicitors provide a 100% compensation guarantee so your no win no fee claim will not cost you a penny.

 All cars and other motor vehicles are required by law to have insurance to protect against any road traffic accidents that occur.
 Therefore if you are involved in a road traffic accident, the first thing you should do is exchange insurance details with the other party, as your claim for personal injury will be made against the insurance company of the third party.

 With some road traffic accidents there may not be an insurance company to claim personal injury compensation from.
 For example, if you are involved in a road traffic accident involving an uninsured driver, or are involved in an accident where the other driver has driven off (i.e. a hit and run accident).
 In these circumstances you may still be able to make a road accident claim through the Motor Insurers Bureau (MIB).